 Lists of Black-owned Restaurants You Can Support by City and State

-Below is a compilation of Black-owned restaurant lists that have been circulating through the mainstream since June.
+Below is a compilation of Black-owned restaurant lists that have been circulating through the mainstream since June of 2020.
 This is not a comprehensive list, so if you don’t see your state or town listed here, try searching for “Black-owned restaurants near me” to find restaurants in your area, or use an app like EatOkra or Black and Mobile.
 Any restaurants we missed?
 Tag us on social media!

 Black-owned Restaurants in My City